 - Open space upgrades including the installation of a new pathway to the newly installed Christison Park accessible toilet.
 A ramp has been installed at the Woollahra Golf Club clubhouse.
-The Parsley Bay Playground upgrade was designed as an all-abilities inclusive play space.
+The Parsley Bay and Plumb Reserve Playground upgrades were designed as all-abilities inclusive play spaces.
 The new Gap Park Tramway Pathway is an accessible pathway of the historic tramway route.
 MLAK locks on Council's accessible public toilets have been modified so that they can be left unlocked during the day - signage with clear instructions and emergency contact details has been installed for when the accessible toilets are locked at night.
 The accessibility features of toilets throughout the Municipality are described on the National Public Toilet Map. - Council's communication has become more inclusive through the addition of diverse images.
 Council's Style Guide now references 'Designing for Accessibility' including: typography (size, colour contrast and legibility), use of colour and web design resources and tips.
 The Library brochure and other promotional material includes accessibility features of venues for events and activities.
-Both the Library What's On guide and the Woollahra Small Sculpture Prize Exhibition guide were available in large print.
 Council's website has a new 'accessibility' page that describes accessibility features of Council's venues, parks and public spaces, lists upcoming accessible events, current and planned works with accessible features and has links to useful resources such as the accessible toilet map.